showvikbiswas/compiler-icg/README.md

-Looking at your codebase, you're asking about creating a README for the `showvikbiswas/compiler-icg` project, which is a C compiler that performs intermediate code generation (ICG) to x86 assembly. <cite/>

 # C Compiler with Intermediate Code Generation

 A complete C compiler implementation that transforms C source code into x86 assembly language through lexical analysis, syntax analysis, semantic analysis, and code generation phases.
 [1](#0-0)